 Federal Agencies Detail Their Risks From, Responses to Climate Change

 The Sustainability Plans detail how each agency’s actions have already reduced the Federal Government’s direct greenhouse gas emissions by more than 17% since 2008—the equivalent of permanently taking 1.8 million cars off the road.
-The Climate Change Adaptation Plans, which were issued for the first time last year, assess the
+The Climate Change Adaptation Plans, which were issued for the first time last year, assess the vulnerability of Federal facilities, operations, and resources to the climate impacts that are affecting communities across the country—such as sea level rise, record heat waves, and more severe droughts—and demonstrate how the agencies will protect taxpayer investments.

 Some examples of findings from the Climate Change Adaptation Plans: